-A gifted photo educator for over 25 years, Laurie teaches classes and workshops both nationally and internationally.
-Teaching venues include: Peter’s Valley, Western CT State University, University of Bridgeport, Naugatuck Community College, Ohio University, Phillips Academy – Andover, Naples Philharmonic Center for the Arts, Marco Island Art League, WPPI, PPA, PPI, IPPA, and National and State Conventions.
-She also mentors high school students who are interested in photography.
+A gifted photo educator for over 30 years, Laurie teaches classes and workshops both nationally and internationally.
+Teaching venues include: Texas School, Santa Fe Photographic Workshops, Maine Photographic Workshops Imaging Explorations, Peter’s Valley Photographic Workshops, Western CT State University, University of Bridgeport, Naugatuck Community College, Ohio University, Phillips Academy, Naples Philharmonic Center for the Arts.
+WPI, PPA, PPI.
+(National Convention and State Conventions.)
+She also holds yearly mentoring programs for high school students who are interested in photography.

 Laurie Klein is recognized worldwide for her photography shooting almost exclusively in the arresting infrared spectrum.
 Her work embodies a soft passionate style that most often depicts the feminine experience, relationships and landscapes.